joelrann/electron-react-demo/README.md

 This is a basic kiosk app to demonstrate running React inside of Electron.
 The target display is 1920x1080 in portrait orientation.

+### Create
 The following article provided guidance for using create-react-app to start the project with minimal configuration. https://medium.freecodecamp.org/building-an-electron-application-with-create-react-app-97945861647c

+* run `create-react-app` to generate a basic React application

+* run `npm install --save-dev electron`

+* add main.js from electron-quick-start (we’ll rename it to electron-starter.js, for clarity)

+* modify call to mainWindow.loadURL (in electron-starter.js) to use localhost:3000 (webpack-dev-server)

+* add a main entry to package.json for electron-starter.js

+* add a run target to start Electron to package.json

+* `npm start` followed by `npm run electron`

 ### Development